lubosz/liblub/README.md

 You need the following packages on Ubuntu.

-`$ sudo aptitude install build-essential cmake libqt4-dev libqt4-opengl-dev libgrantlee-dev libboost-dev`
+`$ sudo apt-get install build-essential cmake libqt4-dev libqt4-opengl-dev libgrantlee-dev libboost-dev libx11-xcb-dev libxcb-keysyms1-dev`

 You also need assimp (i.e. from git).